openstack/tempest/doc/source/configuration.rst

 ``admin_domain_scope`` as ``default_credentials_domain_name`` are configured
 properly in tempest.conf.

-Pre-Provisioned Credentials are also know as accounts.yaml or accounts file.
+Pre-Provisioned Credentials are also known as accounts.yaml or accounts file.

 Compute
 -------